arthur-jacquin/edit/philosophy.md

 ### No plugins support

 As edit is considered mostly complete feature-wise, I have not seen the justification for designing a plugin support.
-If you want to add functionnality, patch it, fork it, but an interface for plugins is not something edit will have.
+One can patch or fork edit to add functionnality, but an interface for plugins is not something edit will have.

 ### Not a client-server architecture

-Many editors does that, and in some cases it might be useful, but I don't really see the *need* in most use cases, and as it adds some complexity, I left it aside.
+Many editors do that, and in some cases it might be useful, but I don't really see the *need* in most use cases, and as it adds some complexity, I left it aside.